uptane/uptane-standard/uptane-standard.md

 At a high level, Uptane requires:

 * Two software repositories:
-    * An Image repository containing binary images to install and signed metadata about those images
+    * An Image repository containing binary images to install and signed metadata about those images.
-    * A Director repository connected to an inventory database that can sign metadata on demand for images in the Image repository
+    * A Director repository connected to an inventory database that can sign metadata on demand for images in the Image repository.
-* Repository tools for generating Uptane-specific metadata about images
+* Repository tools for generating Uptane-specific metadata about images.
 * A public key infrastructure supporting the required metadata production and signing roles on each repository:
     * Root - The certificate authority for the Uptane ecosystem.
-Distributes public keys for verifying all the other roles' metadata
+Distributes public keys for verifying all the other roles' metadata.
-    * Timestamp - Indicates whether there are new metadata or images
+    * Timestamp - Indicates whether there are new metadata or images.
-    * Snapshot - Indicates images released by the repository at a point in time via signing metadata about Targets metadata
+    * Snapshot - Indicates images released by the repository at a point in time via signing metadata about Targets metadata.
-    * Targets - Indicates metadata about images, such as hashes and file sizes
+    * Targets - Indicates metadata about images, such as hashes and file sizes.
 * A secure way for ECUs to know the time.
 * An ECU capable of downloading images and associated metadata from the Uptane servers.
 * An in-vehicle client on a Primary ECU capable of verifying the signatures on all update metadata and downloading updates on behalf of its associated Secondary ECUs.
 The Primary ECU MAY be the same ECU that communicates with the server.
-* A client or library on each Secondary ECU capable of performing either full or partial verification of metadata
+* A client or library on each Secondary ECU capable of performing either full or partial verification of metadata.

 ## Roles on repositories {#roles}